sofieditmer/syllaview/README.md

 ## Description

 This repository contains the scripts and resources for the exam project of the Human Computer Interaction (HCI) course at Aarhus University, Cognitive Science Master's Degree.
 This project involved developing a platform which assists university students in gaining an overview of their course syllabi when studying for upcoming exams.
-If you wish to know how to use the platform, you can watch the [demonstration video](https://www.youtube.com/watch?v=fm7PIdc4tBU) below.
+If you wish to know how to use the functional Streamlit platform, you can watch the [demonstration video](https://www.youtube.com/watch?v=fm7PIdc4tBU) below.

 [![Watch video](https://github.com/sofieditmer/syllaview/blob/main/src/video_image.png)](https://www.youtube.com/watch?v=fm7PIdc4tBU)

+## Conceptual and Functional Prototypes

+While this repository contains the functional Streamlit prototype developed in Python, you are welcome to also interact with the conceptual prototype developed in Figma.
+You can access it [here](https://www.figma.com/file/3tFwbVng7izhjc9OVAt67X/SyllaView?node-id=0%3A1)

 ## Repository Structure